 The prosecution has suggested that she shot the victim right as he was getting off the couch.
 Defense lawyer Toby Shook tried to show in closings that there’s no evidence Jean was on the couch at the time, though he was about to sit down and eat.
 It’s possible that he was shot at an angle because he might have crouched right before the fatal gunfire, said the defense.

 They argued that Guyger’s mistake was reasonable under the law.
 She initially believed this was her apartment, and that this stranger was going to hurt her, said Shook.

-Jean’s death was a tragedy, but various evidence presented by the state–Guyger’s affair with a police partner, that she didn’t say on the 911 call that she felt like she was in danger, that she largely only did CPR to save the victim–was designed to anger the jury, and lead them away from making a verdict based on the law, said Shook.
+Jean’s death was a tragedy, but various evidence presented by the state–Guyger’s affair with a police partner, that she didn’t say on the 911 call that she felt like she was in danger–was designed to anger the jury, and lead them away from making a verdict based on the law, said Shook.
 All of that was irrelevant to what Guyger saw and experienced at the time of the shooting, said the defense.